 Our continuous learning, TAR 2.0 service can be turned on in any hosted subscription for an additional fee of no more than $2,000 per model.

-Low effort approach – Gist catalogs all topics automatically and watches your initial document review.
+Gist catalogs all topics automatically and begins an active learning approaching - watching your initial document review.

 The Digital WarRoom approach enables document review teams to identify important topics in the document set, efficiently prioritize review, and dramatically reduce the cost of reviewing likely irrelevant material.

 When your confidence in the model is high, use Gist to ask for only the highest scoring documents.
 Avoid reviewing irrelevant documents -- get to the heart of your matter quickly.

 For example – you can ask for the 10,000 highest scoring documents in a corpus of 1 million.